Rebeccakamande/se-assignment-6-introduction-to-python-Rebeccakamande/README.md

       except FileNotFoundError:
          print(f"The file {file_path} does not exist.")

-   # Example usage
    file_path = 'example.txt'
    read_file(file_path)

    Writing to a File
    Here's a script that writes a list of strings to a file:

-   # Writing to a file
    def write_to_file(file_path, lines):
       with open(file_path, 'w') as file:
          for line in lines:
                file.write(line + '\n')

-   # Example usage
    file_path = 'output.txt'
    lines = ['Hello, World!', 'Python is great!', 'File handling in Python.'] write_to_file(file_path, lines)